-Steel H-piles may be designed for a nominal axial resistance equal to 28 kips per square inch (ksi) multiplied by the cross-sectional area of the pile for piles composed of Grade 50 ksi steel for use with LRFD Strength Limit State design.
-Piles should be driven to the nominal resistance and have a minimum penetration of 55 feet below the existing ground surface.
+Steel H-piles driven into bedrock may be designed for a nominal axial resistance equal to 32 kips per square inch (ksi) multiplied by the cross-sectional area of the pile for piles composed of Grade 50 ksi steel for use with LRFD Strength Limit State design.
+Piles should be driven to refusal into the underlying bedrock as defined in Section

+502.05 of CDOT (2019).
 A wave equation analysis using the Contractor's pile driving equipment is necessary to estimate pile drivability.